 There is a question that comes up often in organizations that have expanded internationally: why do our best managers struggle when they move to a global role?
 The person was excellent in their home market.
 They understood the business, built strong teams, delivered results.
 Then they took on a cross-cultural team and something changed.
 Projects slowed down.
 Feedback wasn't landing.
 The team seemed disengaged.
 Nobody could quite explain why.

 The answer, almost always, is that nobody taught them what they needed to know.

 The gap in most leadership development

-Business schools teach strategy, finance, operations.
+Business schools teach strategy, finance, and operations.
 Leadership programs cover communication, feedback, and motivation.
 What they rarely address is the reality that all of these dynamics change, sometimes significantly, when the people you are managing come from different cultural backgrounds.
+IMD research identifies cross-cultural leadership as one of the most underinvested competencies in global business.
+Not just awareness of cultural differences, but the practical skill of adjusting how you communicate, give feedback, make decisions, and build trust depending on who you are working with.

 According to research published in the Journal of Cross-Cultural Management, global teams exhibit significant differences in communication approaches, time perception, and decision-making styles.
 These differences create practical challenges: communication breakdowns that lead to missed deliverables, collaboration rhythms that don't align across time zones, and motivational approaches that work in one culture but backfire in another.
+The organizations that take this seriously invest in cross-cultural management training before their leaders take on global roles, not after problems have already surfaced.

 What actually changes across cultures

-Three areas come up consistently in the research on cross-cultural management.
 How feedback is given and received.
 In many Northern European and North American contexts, direct feedback is valued and expected.
 In much of Asia, Southern Europe, and Latin America, the same directness can feel disrespectful, particularly when delivered in front of peers.
 A manager who doesn't adjust will get either compliance without honesty, or pushback without understanding why.

 How decisions are made.
 Some cultures expect leaders to make decisions clearly and quickly, with the team executing.
 Others expect consensus to be built before anything moves forward.
 A leader who imposes their own model creates friction without realizing it.
+The result is usually not open conflict, it's passive resistance, slowed execution, and a team that stops bringing problems to the surface.

 How trust is established.
 In some contexts, trust is built through professional competence and delivered results.
 In others, it requires personal relationship and time spent outside formal work settings.
 Managers who skip the relationship-building phase in markets where it matters will find their authority undermined in ways that are difficult to diagnose.